Why DBT skills in schools?

 Enter DBT validation...
 DBT makes extensive use of validation techniques based on mindfulness and acceptance.
-With validation we use empathy and compassion in a non-judgemental way to recognize and acknowledge other people's feelings even if we don't agree with their behaviour.
+With validation we use empathy and compassion in a non-judgmental way to recognize and acknowledge other people's feelings even if we don't agree with their behaviour.
 We let the other person know that we somehow get how their behaviour and actions make sense from their perspective, even if there are more effective ways to deal with the situation.
 It turns out that validation has been proven effective in bringing down someone else's emotions.
 This is extremely important because research shows that a person in a state of high emotional arousal will not listen or consider problem solving advice, even if following that advice is exactly what would help them get past the moment.
 Once the person that is dysregulated has been validated sufficiently their level of emotional arousal will come down enough for them to consider problem solving.
-Validation has been proven effective to bring down emotions of people living with high emotional reactivity and vulnerability such as people living with emotion regulation disorder so it is not surprising that validation can also help bring down emotions on other people.
+Validation has been proven effective to bring down emotions of people living with high emotional reactivity and vulnerability such as people living with emotion dysregulation so it is not surprising that validation can also help bring down emotions on other people.

 It is the balanced combination of validation skills and coping skills that makes DBT so effective.
 While learning the basics of DBT-speak is not difficult, learning to master these techniques takes time, and as with anything else, it is best to try these techniques slowly, in low risk situations at first, to get fluent with the approach.
 Eventually our DBT-speak becomes second nature and comes out instinctively when we need it the most.